A Selection of the Best Burgers in Jerusalem.

 - McDonald’s (Kosher & Not Kosher)

 Sometimes you just want a simple burger in a hurry, and for that McDonald’s is the perfect solution.
 The Entrecote burger is better than a regular BigMac but is sometimes overcooked.
-If I want a real fast-food burger experience, I prefer McDonald’s over some other Israeli franchises, which lack quality control and consistency.
+If I want a real fast-food burger experience, I prefer McDonald’s over other Israeli franchises, lacking quality control and consistency.

 Some people like to stick with what they know.
-McDonald’s has a number of branches around Jerusalem, some kosher and some not.
+McDonald’s has several branches around Jerusalem, some kosher and some not.